 Skin-Care Ingredients That Can Cause Sun Sensitivity

 Fruit enzymes are commonly found in in-office and at-home chemical peels.
 These are wonderful for gentle exfoliation, which can reveal brighter-looking skin, but they also can make your skin more sensitive to sunlight.
-“Peels should be avoided during periods of intense sun exposure because they can make a person more vulnerable to the effects of the sun.”
-According to Dr. Corey Hartman, Skincare.com consultant and board-certified dermatologist, “Skin is more susceptible to hyperpigmentation, irritation and photosensitivity while peeling.”
-Instead of booking your peels during the warmer months, consider making your appointments or using them in your routine once the weather cools down in the winter.
+“Peels should be avoided during periods of intense sun exposure because they can make a person more vulnerable to the effects of the sun,” says board-certified dermatologist Dr. Corey Hartman.
+“Skin is more susceptible to hyperpigmentation, irritation and photosensitivity while peeling.”

-Another common acne-fighting ingredient, benzoyl peroxide, is also known to cause photosensitivity.
-“Benzoyl peroxide is an antibacterial made of benzoic acid and oxygen,” explains board-certified dermatologist Dr. Peter Schmid.
+If you have a benzoyl peroxide face wash, like the CeraVe Acne Foaming Cream Cleanser, we suggest using it at night and a gentler cleanser come morning.
+“Benzoyl peroxide is an antibacterial made of benzoic acid and oxygen,” says board-certified dermatologist Dr. Peter Schmid.
 “It penetrates the pores or follicles of the skin and kills the bacteria that lives there and contributes to inflammation that results in acne.”